 How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

-1. Greater Role for Local Councils (Ayuntamientos)
+1. Greater Role for Local Councils

-2. Limits on Holiday Rental Build-ability
+2. Limits on Holiday Rental Build-Ability

-3. Prior Authorisations Required
+3. Prior Authorizations Required

 4. Protected Land Off-Limits